zhouanqiNB/hexo-wiki/docs/index.md

 ### 4.1 Talent

 Talent can be considered as an extra skill of the character.
-There are several types:
+Talent includes:

 1. [[Sharpening]]
 2. [[Precision]]